Chick flick romcom Legally Blonde makes for a feel-good musical that is as sparkling as pink champagne.

 Legally Blonde The Musical is an all-singing, all-dancing, fun-filled whirlwind of pink.
 Honestly, we are talking a plethora of pink – pale pink, baby pink, cerise pink, fuchsia pink – and enough giggles for you to have a smile plastered across your face for the duration.
 Written by Heather Hach, with music and lyrics by Laurence O’Keefe and Nell Benjamin, the show perfectly captures the spirit of the film and provides an evening of colourful, fast-paced entertainment.

-Although the songs are bubbly, occasionally wonderfully witty and always vibrantly performed, the soundtrack in its entirety is relatively forgettable.
+Although the songs are bubbly, occasionally wonderfully witty and always vibrantly performed, the Legally Blonde soundtrack in its entirety is relatively forgettable.
 This is not that surprising as the film is celebrated for its classic lines, rather than any fondness for singing, dancing or razzle-dazzle. (“You got into Harvard Law?” asks Warner.
 “What, like it’s hard?” retorts Elle.)
 Happily, all these iconic utterances stand out well in the musical, with excellent delivery from the entire cast.